greymd/ttcopy/README.md

 # Install
 First of all, please prepare ID and Password **as you like**.
 Do not be lazy.
 You are **NOT** required to register them on any services.
-Same datasource (like clipboard) is shared within the hosts having same ID/Password.
+Same data source (like clipboard) is shared within the hosts having same ID/Password.

-After that, please install `ttcopy` to the hosts you want to make share datasource each other.
+After that, please install `ttcopy` to the hosts you want to make share data source each other.
 Please follow the following instructions to install.

 ## For Zsh & [zplug](zplug/zplug)